geaaru/gentoo-maint-stuff/README.md

   * stage3-systemd-libressl: a stage3 image with libressl library instead of openssl

+  * stage3-allpy: extend stage3-systemd and add all python/pypy version for test ebuild
+                  with different python targets.

   * stage3-openrc: directly a copy of stage3 image with an emerge @world after push latest portage tarball (TODO)